rMiccolis/binanceB/README.md

 - set at least 2048MB or RAM (if you have not enough set a max RAM usage tipically 4096MB)
 - set static MAC address and assign a fixed ip address to it from the router (ex MAC address: 00 15 5D 38 01 30 and assign it for example to ip address: 192.168.1.200)

-# Mandatory OS OPerations before executing 'infrastructure_setup.sh' (follow these steps in the example paragraph)
+# Mandatory OS OPerations before executing './infrastructure/init.sh' (follow these steps in the example paragraph)
 - ### Choose a linux distro which makes use of systemd as init service
 - install an ssh server
 - copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt